Pattern formation in odd viscoelastic fluids

-We verified these analytical results against lattice Boltzmann simulations, finding good agreement.
-To excite the instability in simulation we apply a small, random force $\mathbf{f}_\text{ext}(\mathbf{r})$ to the system (see Supplementary Methods Section \ref{SimMethodsAppendix}) and then evolve the system for $0.2 \ \text{s}$.
-We use the total absolute vorticity in the system ${W \equiv \int |\Omega(\mathbf{r})| d\mathbf{r}}$, where ${\Omega \equiv \partial_x v_y - \partial_y v_x}$, as a readout of the instability.
-Above the instability threshold, $W$ oscillates and grows exponentially in time (Figure \ref{SuperCompositeIso}d).
-If the growth rate is fast enough that $W$ exceeds the value it attained during the initial perturbation, we conclude that the fluid is unstable.
-In Figure \ref{SuperCompositeIso}b we show that the conditions of $K^o$ and $\mu$ which are predicted to be unstable are matched by those which produce a detected instability in simulation.
-The exceptions to this agreement are weakly unstable conditions having very slow growth rates, which are not detected by our approach.
-For instance, the conditions to the right of the rightmost contour in Figure \ref{SuperCompositeIso}b have values $\omega_\text{max}$ which are roughly two orders of magnitude smaller than for conditions in the unstable region on the left side of Figure \ref{SuperCompositeIso}b.
-These conditions also have very small wavenumbers, so studying these weak instabilities would require both long simulation times and large system sizes.
+We next sought to study the growth of the instability in the compressible case using lattice Boltzmann simulations.
+To simulate an odd Jeffrey fluid, we apply a recently developed implementation of the hybrid lattice Boltzmann algorithm \cite{floyd2023simulating}.
+To excite the instability in simulation we apply a short, periodic, random force $\mathbf{f}(\mathbf{r})$ (see Supplementary Methods Section IIB) and then evolve the system.
+As a readout of the instability, we use the total absolute vorticity in the system ${W \equiv \int |\Omega(\mathbf{r})| d\mathbf{r}}$, where ${\Omega \equiv \partial_x v_y - \partial_y v_x = 2 \Omega_{xy}}$.
+Above the instability threshold, $W$ oscillates and grows exponentially in time (Figure \ref{MainAgreement}a).
+If the growth rate is fast enough that $W$ exceeds the value it attained during the initial perturbation in $0.2 \ \text{s}$, we conclude that the fluid is unstable.
+In Figure \ref{MainAgreement}b we show that the conditions of $K^o$ and $\mu$ which are predicted to be unstable from the linear instability calculation are matched by those which produce a detected instability in simulation.
+In Supplementary Figure 4b we also show that the fastest growing wavelength of the instability matches the characteristic wavelength detected in simulation.

 The spatial structure of the pattern is a regular periodic array of vortices with alternating handedness.
-We observe checkerboard and striped patterns as illustrated in Figure \ref{SuperCompositeIso}e,f and in Supplementary Figure \ref{MultipleTrials}.
-The periodic patterns do not travel but instead resemble standing waves.
-The vorticity at a given point oscillates and grows exponentially in time, as shown in Figures \ref{SuperCompositeIso}g,h, where the vorticity at a point is fit to the functional form
+The vorticity at a given point oscillates and grows exponentially in time, as shown in Figures \ref{Composite}a,b, where the vorticity at a point is fit to the functional form

-This instability thus falls in type $\text{I}_\text{o}$ of the classification of Cross and Hohenberg \ \cite{cross1993pattern}, being periodic in space and oscillatory in time.
-We expect the exponential growth of the pattern to saturate due to the nonlinearities in the Navier-Stokes equation, but we typically observe that the lattice Boltzmann algorithm becomes unstable due to large fluid velocities before saturation occurs.
-Although we neglect nonlinear elastic corrections, they should also cause the growth to saturate as large deformations become important, and future works studying deep in the unstable regime (rather than at the threshold) should include these corrections.